 Metro's big spending spree --- on your dime

 Metro’s gold rush is on.
 It was announced in the summer of ’17, when most taxpayers were busy with summer activities.
-Here are the key points:
+Here were the key points:

-- Metro has contracted with USM to provide essentially the same service that a taxpaying business has been providing for more than 30 years.
-Metro’s new route will take at least five minutes longer, and the buses will not have motorcoach seats (which they do now.)
+Metro contracted with USM to provide essentially the same service that a taxpaying business had been providing for more than 30 years.
+Metro’s new route takes at least five minutes longer.

-- The 7 or 8 new buses needed to effect this plan will cost $500,000 each and double the number of buses now used for the USM student shuttle, thereby increasing wear and tear on roads and bridges.
+The 7 or 8 new buses needed to effect this plan cost $500,000 each and double the number of buses used for the USM student shuttle, thereby increasing wear and tear on roads and bridges.

-- Metro will spend $4.5 million in federal and state taxpayer funding to buy 7 or 8 new buses, and will require nearly $2 million of the taxpayers' money, just in Year 1, to operate the route.
+Metro spent $4.5 million in federal and state taxpayer funding to buy 7 or 8 new buses, which required nearly $2 million of the taxpayers' money, just in Year 1, to operate the route.

-- The Maine DOT State Transportation Improvement Program has set aside two pots of funding in Fiscal Year 2017 for an "urban operating startup."
-One pot contains $467,381 in combined federal-state funding, the other pot contains $439,506 in combined federal-state funding.
+The Maine DOT State Transportation Improvement Program set aside two pots of funding in Fiscal Year 2017 for an "urban operating startup."
+One pot contained $467,381 in combined federal-state funding, the other pot contained $439,506 in combined federal-state funding.

-- Annual operating subsidies (money from taxpayers) will be necessary to sustain the USM "Husky Line" service after the first three years of subsidy is exhausted.
-MDOT anticipates $813,894 in operating assistance for the Husky Line in Fiscal Year 2020.
+Annual operating subsidies (money from taxpayers) are necessary to sustain the USM "Husky Line" service after the first three years of subsidy is exhausted.
+MDOT anticipated $813,894 in operating assistance for the Husky Line in Fiscal Year 2020.
 No surprise, YOU THE TAXPAYERS will pick up the tab.

-- The agreement calls for a minimum payment from USM to METRO of $375,000 in the first year, increasing by 3% of each year of the agreement.
+The agreement called for a minimum payment from USM to METRO of $375,000 in the first year, increasing by 3% of each year of the agreement.